Alan9072/Leet-Code/README.md

-Solutions to some of the Leetcode questions
+Solutions to some of the Leetcode questions includes easy and medium